real-rnt/real-rnt/README.md

- Just a guy with a computer and access to the internet.
+ Just a guy destined to conquer all knowledge of the universe.